Gods and Goddesses

 Mythology and Relationships

 Daughter of Zeus and Mnemosyne (goddess of memory), Teles was born as part of the divine triad of "light" Muses alongside her sisters Euphrosyne (mirth) and Aglaia (splendor).
-Some myths link her romantically to Apollo, god of arts, while others suggest she mothered the Corybantes – frenzied dancers who worshipped Cybele.
+Some myths link her romantically to Apollo, god of arts, while others suggest she mothered the Corybantes – frenzied dancers who worshiped Cybele.

 An intriguing story tells how Teles intervened when Demeter, grieving for Persephone, refused to let crops grow.
 By performing a rustic farce, Teles made the sorrowful goddess laugh, briefly restoring fertility to the land.